In short, if it wasn’t one thing, it would have been another.

 India is not currently so headstrong.
 Hence the reason it can work with the United States, despite America’s long friendship with its archrival, Pakistan.
 Neither is Brazil, another potential great power of the twenty-first century.
 Even Turkey, whose authoritarian turn alarms NATO democrats, is not seeking to push up against American power just yet.

 Russia, on the other hand, must push back.
-It’s current system — even its present borders — may not survive the changes that would come with a permanent US alliance.
+It’s current system — even its present borders — may not survive the changes that would come with a permanent American alliance.
 But it can only push back in places the United States cares deeply about.
 This is the recipe for conflict.

 No one goes down unless they’re forced to